gztrk-engineer/iam-docs/docs/IAM-More-Topics/manage-groups.md

 You can categorize users based on certain criteria and then look up necessary information or perform batch actions:

 - Congratulate FC Manchester City fans on another championship.
-- Send your best Diwali wishes to Indian users.
+- Send your best Diwali wishes to Indian customers.
 - Search for experts within an HR or R&D group.

 Depending on your use case, you may use the groups for research purposes.
 Consider fetching users, identifying their group memberships, and analyzing common patterns.